Critical-Infrastructure-Systems-Lab/DHALSIM/README.md

 # Digital HydrAuLic SIMulator (DHALSIM)
 _A Digital Twin for Water Distribution Systems.
 A work by the SUTD Resilient Water Systems Group, iTrust, and TU Delft Department of Water Infrastructure_

-This digital twin uses Mininet and MiniCPS to emulate the behavior of water distribution systems and the industrial control system controlling them.
-In addition to physical data, the digital twin emulates the industrial network and also generates .pcap files with this network data.
-Several example topologies with attacks have been provided in the examples folder.
+DHALSIM uses the WNTR EPANET wrapper to simulate the behaviour of water distribution systems.
+In addition, DHALSIM uses Mininet and MiniCPS to emulate the behavior of industrial control system controlling a water distribution system.
+This means that in addition to physical data, DHALSIM can also provide network captures of the PLCs, SCADA server, and other network and industrial devices present in the a water distribution system.

-DHALSIM was presented in the ICSS Workshop in ACSAC'20.
+DHALSIM was presented in the ICSS Workshop in ACSAC'20, with the paper: [Co-Simulating Physical Processes and Network Data for High-Fidelity Cyber-Security Experiments](https://dl.acm.org/doi/abs/10.1145/3442144.3442147)

 ## Installation